West Herts Homes transfer

 What will happen to my tenancy agreement?

 There will be no changes to your tenancy agreement.
-If the proposal goes ahead, Watford Community Housing will simply take over the contract and we will continue to honour your agreement.
-All your current terms and conditions would remain unchanged.
+Watford Community Housing will simply take over the contract and we will continue to honour your agreement.
+All your current terms and conditions will remain unchanged.

 Will my rent and service charges go up?